JohnG112358/DALI-Machine-Learning-Challenge/README.md

 Please note that each file has detailed documentation; for more information, go to the file of interest

 ## Things to note:
-- All files were developed in Google Colab and collected in this repository once they were completed.
-Therefore, the git commit history is an incomplete picture of the development work that went into this challenge.
 - All files were written in Python 3.10
 - All package versions are the ones Google Colab uses by default; I have recorded them in requirements.txt for convenience.
 Google colab is a good environment to run this code in, especially for predictCategory which trains a BERT-based classifier and benefits greatly from a GPU.